H.R. 6356: Artificial Intelligence Civil Rights Act of 2025

 State attorneys general and data protection authorities

-State enforcers would gain authority to bring civil actions under the bill and seek penalties of $15,000 per violation or 4% of average gross annual revenue over the preceding 3 years, whichever is greater.
+State enforcers would gain authority to bring civil actions under the bill and seek penalties of $15,000 per violation or 4% of average gross annual revenue over the preceding three years, whichever is greater.

-Federal agencies, especially FTC and OPM
+Federal agencies, especially the FTC and OPM

 On the Record